 By incorporating user feedback and data earlier on in the development process, say at stage 2, when you’re designing prototypes, you significantly reduce the number of variants you go test in live conditions.
-But how do you gather data on how users with perceiving and engage with your designs before pushing your design live?
+But how do you gather data on how users will perceive and engage with your designs before pushing your design live?
 Well, the perfect combination of AI and neuroscience enables you to predict, with 85%-90% accuracy, how users will respond to your prototype.

 - 3. “Rotating Banners are a great way to promote your latest products or content”

 There was a time when rotating banners (or carousels, if you prefer) were all the rage.
 They were like flared jeans, everybody had a pair at one point.
 Digital marketers and web designers loved rotating banners because they allowed multiple pieces of content (which, by the way, are all CTA’s fighting for limited attention) to occupy the most prominent space on a web page, usually the homepage.
-But research shows that users actually get frustrated waiting to be served the next piece of content and those rotating banners actually interfere with a regular user journey.
+But research by uxstudio shows that users actually get frustrated waiting to be served the next piece of content and those rotating banners actually interfere with a regular user journey.
 Unless you’re a publisher, it's very unlikely that a user has visited your website to sit there, on your homepage, consuming information.
 Users generally have a specific reason or goal (like shopping for a particular pair of flared jeans or looking for contact information) for visiting your site, and most of the time your rotating banner just gets in the way of them completing their goal.
 This leads to poor customer experience.
 Not to mention, due to the size of the banner, it often increases website load speed, which is not good if you consider you are losing 7% of visitors for a 1-second delay in page load.

 - 4. “The more people you involve in the design process the better the outcome”